 Russian is offered by Temple University’s Department of French, German, Italian and Slavic.
-Students can earn a major, minor or certificate in Russian, or simply take courses in Russian language or culture.
+Students can take courses in Russian language or culture.
 Students with a GPA of 3.5 or higher in their Russian-related courses (at least 5 different courses) may apply for admission to the National Slavic Honor Society (Dobro Slovo) which has a chapter at Temple University (see the Russian advisor for more information.)

 US News and World Report, February 1, 2009 - Learning Russian is a great way to improve yourself: "Why not get ahead of the geopolitical curve and study Russian?